-Edublox reading, maths and learning services have successfully registered the first three of their outlets as independent primary schools, bringing renewed hope to learners who are struggling with significant reading and learning difficulties.
+Edublox reading, maths, and learning services have registered the first three of their outlets as independent primary schools, bringing renewed hope to learners struggling with significant reading and learning difficulties.

 The Edublox Academic Support Years (EASY) programme is a full-time alternative to regular schooling that provides intensive, specialised support to children struggling in a mainstream school.
 Although the EASY bridging programme has been presented as part of the regular Edublox offering at selected Edublox outlets over the last years, there was a need to intensify the levels of support to these learners following missed schooling due to the pandemic in 2020 and 2021.

 Edublox aims to be a premier service provider for developing learners’ foundational cognitive, literacy, and numeracy building blocks, enabling them to achieve their maximum academic potential.

 Edublox Swakopmund and Edublox Walvis Bay were the first schools registered in Southern Africa, with Edublox Durbanville as the first of a few local outlets in the pipeline to successfully complete registration as an independent combined school (Grades 3-9).
 According to Hannelie Brönner, Manager: Educational programmes for Edublox and the owner of Edublox Durbanville, the registration has enabled learners to gain access to daily cognitive, reading and spelling development as part of their school day.
 “We are so excited that we can realise our vision of providing an academic home for children whose intervention opportunities were previously more limited.”